Case Blue: Soviet forces

-The Soviet army command (Stavka) failed to discern the direction of the main German strategic offensive anticipated in 1942, even though they were in possession of the German plans.
+The Soviet army command failed to discern the direction of the main German strategic offensive anticipated in 1942, even though they were in possession of the German plans.
 On 19 June, the chief of operations of the 23rd Panzer Division, Major Joachim Reichel, was shot down over Soviet-held territory while flying an observation aircraft over the front near Kharkov.
 The Soviets recovered maps from his aircraft detailing the exact German plans for Case Blue.
 The plans were handed over to Stavka, in Moscow.

-Joseph Stalin, however, believed it to be a German ruse, remaining convinced that the primary German strategic goal in 1942 would be Moscow, in part due to Operation Kremlin (Fall Kreml), a German deception plan aimed at the city.
+Joseph Stalin, however, believing it to be a German ruse, remained convinced that the primary German strategic goal in 1942 would be Moscow, in part due to Operation Kremlin (Fall Kreml), a German deception plan aimed at the city.
 As a result, the majority of Red Army troops were deployed there, although the direction from which the Case Blue offensive would come was still defended by the Bryansk, Southwestern, Southern and North Caucasian Fronts.
 With about 1 million soldiers at the front line and another 1.7 million in reserve armies, their forces accounted for about one quarter of all Soviet troops.
 Following the disastrous start of Case Blue for the Soviets, they reorganized their frontlines several times.
 Over the course of the campaign, the Soviets also fielded the Voronezh Front, Don Front, Stalingrad Front, Transcaucasian Front, and the Caucasian Front, though not all existed at the same time.

 With the German thrust expected in the north, Stavka planned several local offensives in the south to weaken the Germans.
 The most important of these was aimed at the city of Kharkov and would be conducted mainly by the Southwestern Front under Semyon Timoshenko, supported by the Southern Front commanded by Rodion Malinovsky.
 The operation was scheduled for 12 May, just prior to a planned German offensive in the area.
 The ensuing Second Battle of Kharkov ended in disaster for the Soviets, severely weakening their mobile forces.
 At the same time, the Axis clearing of the Kerch Peninsula together with the Battle of Sevastopol, which lasted until July, weakened the Soviets further and allowed the Germans to supply Army Group A across the Kerch Peninsula through the Kuban.

 The Red Army order of battle at the start of the campaign was as follows: